zmx2012/learngit2/readme.txt

-the first line added on dev branch. dev 1 dev1 dev 2 dev2
-dev 3 dev3
-fix the bug
+Git is a distributed version control system.
+Git is free software distributed under the GPL. modify then push to origin git hub
+Creating a new branch is quick.

-this is add in 0522,hahahahah. this is add in 0522, but not add in git add.
+Creating a new branch is quick and simple.merge. add in dev branch add a new line in dv branch. add a new line in master.

-dev add 1
-dev add 2